fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-itl-2.png)

 This section gives you a short description of the `check_users` plugin.
 Here, the `check_users` plugin checks the number of users currently logged in on the local system and generates an error if the number exceeds the thresholds specified.
-The plugin accepts parameters which can be accessed as runtime macros by the executed command.
+The plugin therefore accepts parameters which can be accessed as runtime macros by the executed command.

 The check_users plugin provides the following parameters:
 * users_wgreater - Optional.
 The user count warning threshold.
 Defaults to 20.
 * users_cgreater - Optional.
 The user count critical threshold.
 Defaults to 50.

-## CommandLine
+## Command-Line

-When you install Icinga on your computer, all check commands can be found in `/usr/lib/nagios/plugins/`.
+When you install Icinga2 on your computer, all check commands can be found in `/usr/lib/nagios/plugins/`.

-To get an overview of the plugin and its parameters, please run the following command:
+Please run the following command to get an overview of the `check_users` plugin and its parameters:
 ```
 sudo /usr/lib/nagios/plugins/check_users -h
 ```